As a College-educated Young Adult, I Had a Problem with the Bible!

 Amazing Predictions of Jesus' Sufferings

 The following material has been summarized from the book, The Signature of God, by Grant R. Jeffrey, Frontier Research Publications, Inc., Copyright 1996, pp. 163-175.
+Grant Jeffrey worked in the insurance industry and was familiar with assigning probabilities to events.
+When considering the probability of the events of Christ's life being fulfilled, he assigned conservative numbers to the odds.

 - Jesus was born in the village of Bethlehem, belonging to the tribe of Judah.